The Northwest eLearning Community

 Nadine is an LCC Alumni and holds a BS in Information Technology from George Fox University and an MBA from Marylhurst University.
 Nadine loves bodybuilding, running, books, nachos, and craft beer.

 Amy has an MSEd in Information Technology from Western Oregon University with a certificate in Instructional Design.
-She received her undergraduate degree from Regis University in Peace and Justice Studies with a minor in Spanish.
-Amy’s hobbies include family, board games, hiking, soccer, ultimate, stand-up comedy, eating, and occasionally margaritas.
+She received her undergraduate degree from Utah State University in Nutrition, Dietetics, & Food Science (dietetics emphasis).
+Amy’s hobbies (besides work) include running, crosswords, and anything outdoors.